open-accelerators/mercury/mercury-operator/README.md

 ```

 ##### Service Domain
-The service domain custom resource represents a service.
+The service domain custom resource represents a service, a gRPC service will be created by default for inter service domain communication.
+If external access is required then use the expose parameter.
 ```yaml
 apiVersion: mercury.redhat.io/v1alpha1
 kind: ServiceDomain